hazemelh/pizza_bot_luis/README.md

     git clone https://github.com/microsoft/botbuilder-samples.git
     ```

-- In a terminal, navigate to `samples/csharp_dotnetcore/13.core-bot`
+- In a terminal, navigate to the project directory.
 - Run the bot from a terminal or from Visual Studio, choose option A or B.

   A) From a terminal